Punjabi University: Campus

 The university campus is spread over an area of over 600 acre, on the Patiala-Chandigarh road, about 7 kilometres from Patiala.
-The institution has more than 70 teaching and research departments, covering disciplines in Humanities, Science, Engineering, Pharmacy, Law, Fine Arts, Computer Science and Business Management.
+The university has more than 70 teaching and research departments, covering disciplines in Humanities, Science, Engineering, Pharmacy, Law, Fine Arts, Computer Science and Business Management.
 University also conducts various degree, diploma and certificate courses through distance learning.
-University not only caters to students from northern region, but students from African countries also take admission here.
+University not only caters to students from northern region of India, but students from African countries also take admission here.

-The campus has amenities like a State Bank of India branch, Post office, Science and Arts Auditorium, open-air theatre, guest and faculty houses, seminar complexes, faculty club, botanical garden and several spacious lawns, a model school and own fleet of buses for transportation of students and staff.
+The campus features various amenities, including a State Bank of India branch, a Post office, the Science and Arts Auditorium, an open-air theatre, guest and faculty houses, seminar complexes, a faculty club, a botanical garden and several spacious lawns, It also houses a model school and maintains a fleet of buses for transportation of students and staff.

 The university has undertaken the responsibility of maintaining the estate of Norah Richards at Andretta, Himachal Pradesh.
 Arrangements have been made for faculty members and students who wish to carry out study and research in the fields of theatre and television.
 The university manages Balbir Singh Sahitya Kendra at Dehradun, the capital city of the Uttarakhand.
 There is a rich library with rare books and manuscripts bequeathed by Bhai Vir Singh, Balbir Singh and Prof Puran Singh, the doyens of Punjabi literature.
 Research on comparative religions is carried out at this center.

-Regional centres and Neighborhood campuses
+Regional centres and neighborhood campuses

 The university has four regional centres: the Guru Kashi Regional Center at Bathinda, Guru Kashi Campus at Talwandi Sabo, Regional Centre for Information Technology and Management at Mohali, Nawab Sher Mohammad Khan Institute of Advanced Studies in Urdu, Persian and Arabic at Malerkotla.
 Punjabi University also maintains seven neighborhood campuses at Rampura Phul, Jhunir, Sardulgarh, Ralla, Maur, Jaito and Dehla Seehan.